WOA-Project/SurfaceDuo-Guides/InstallWindows/Uninstall-SurfaceDuo1.md

 ⚠️⚠️⚠️ If you caused modifications to Android™ system partitions and are not knowingly using Custom Trusted Boot certificates or do not know what we're talking about here but flashed a dual boot image onto your device, you need to revert this.
 Please see the dual boot guide for assistance first and foremost.
 Otherwise below's steps will brick your device. ⚠️⚠️⚠️

-- Reboot your Surface Duo to the Bootloader: Press Volume Down + Power until the Microsoft logo appears on the left, then release the power button and keep pressing the volume down button until the bootloader appears.
+- Reboot your Surface Duo to the Bootloader: Press Volume Down + Power until the Microsoft Corporation logo appears on the left, then release the power button and keep pressing the volume down button until the bootloader appears.

 - Run this command: